skybridgeskills/learning-mobility-guide/index.md

 - Exchange protocols for issuance and presentation
 - Status verification methods
 - Trust infrastructure requirements

+**How Profiles Enable Digital Credential Exchange**

+Interoperability profiles ensure seamless credential exchange across vendors and platforms by standardizing the technical choices that systems must implement.
+When different vendors' systems—whether issuer platforms, holder wallets, or verifier systems—all conform to the same interoperability profile, they can exchange credentials without requiring custom integrations or bilateral agreements.
+This standardization eliminates the friction that would otherwise exist when credentials need to move between different technology providers.

+**The Power of Community Alignment**

+When a community like a state system, regional consortium, or institutional network consistently adopts a particular interoperability profile, digital credentials can be moved effectively between institutions, learners, and employers to support learning mobility workflows.
+For example, when all institutions in a transfer network implement the same profile, learners can seamlessly carry their verified achievements from one institution to another.
+When employers in a region adopt the same profile used by local educational institutions, they can confidently verify and accept credentials from any participating issuer.
+This community-wide alignment transforms digital credentials from isolated technical achievements into infrastructure that powers learning mobility and skills-based hiring.

 When a solution or product is compatible with a particular profile, it means that for the roles it occupies (e.g., holder credential management/wallet, issuer system, verifier system), it supports all required operations defined in the interoperability profile for that role.